All Episodes

 I mean, McCabe, his wife got hundreds of thousands of dollars.

-He was running the FBI and and running all sorts of cases, and his wife got hundreds of thousands of dollars from essentially Clinton's from Clinton's closest friend.
+And his wife got hundreds of thousands of dollars from essentially Clinton's, from Clinton's closest friend.

-And then he rules so favorably.
+And then he ruled so favorably.

 I mean, he tries to say that he wasn't involved.